fenago/machine-learning-essentials-module1/lab_guides/lab_14.md

 free month-long trial.
-Consider taking the *Learning the Python 3 Standard Library* course (<https://www.linkedin.com/learning/learning-the-python-3-standard-library>) to level up your Python skills; as we saw throughout this book, a solid command of the standard library helps us write more concise and efficient code.
+Consider taking the *Learning the Python 3 Standard Library* course (<https://www.linkedin.com/learning/learning-the-python-3-standard-library>) to level up your Python skills; as we saw throughout this course, a solid command of the standard library helps us write more concise and efficient code.